 Sowing is the act of planting the seeds, and reaping is gathering or harvesting the crops.
 “Reap what you sow” is an old saying that tells us we can expect bad things to come out of our evil deeds or actions.
-At the same time, we can expect good things to happen if we do good works or good things.
+At the same time, we can expect good things to happen if we do good work or good things.

 This proverb or quote simply says that future repercussions are unavoidably determined or shaped by our current actions.
 It’s about getting what we deserve.
 Everything that we invest our energy, skills, and time in is what we shall receive back.
 It also means that we will eventually have to face the ramifications of our actions.

 How Did “Reap What You Sow” Come About?

 The origin of the belief “reap what you sow” comes from the New Testament of the Bible in Galatians 6:7 which tells us whatever it is that man plants, that’s what he will harvest.
 It’s a concept and teaching that’s been recurring throughout the Scripture.
 One of the verses with a similar theme is 2 Corinthians 9:6 which tells us that whoever plants sparsely will also have a few harvests.
 Luke 6:38 also says that whatever amount we give will also be the same amount we will get back.